Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Results and discussion

 Table~\ref{table:pbmc_results} lists various statistics for first two normal or sparse PCs computed by each of these methods on the PBMC scRNA-seq data.
-Standard PCA assigned a non-zero loading to all genes on both PCs and GO enrichment analysis based on these loadings only produced significant findings for genes associated with PC 1 (49 significant terms for genes with a positive sign and 1 for genes with a negative sign).
+Standard PCA assigned a non-zero loading to all genes on both PCs and GO enrichment analysis based on these loadings only produced significant findings for genes associated with PC 1 (44 significant terms for genes with a positive sign).
 The SPC method generated very little sparsity on this data set with GO enrichment results similar to those generated by standard PCA.
-As expected, the SPC.1se method produced sparser PCs than the SPC method, which increased the number of significant GO terms for PC 1 and allowed 16 GO terms to reach significance for the positive direction on PC 2.
-TPower produced no zero loadings for the first PC so had enrichment results identical to standard PCA.
+As expected, the SPC.1se method produced sparser PCs than the SPC method, which increased the number of significant GO terms for PC 1 and allowed 47 GO terms to reach significance for PC 2 (33 for the positive direction and 14 for the negative direction).
+TPower produced few zero loadings for the first PC so had enrichment results similar to standard PCA.
 For PC 2, TPower generated some sparsity with 3 significant GO terms for the positive direction.
-Because rifle was executed with the same cardinality constraints as TPower, it also produced no sparsity for PC 1 and only moderate sparsity for PC 2 with similar numbers of significant GO terms.
+Because rifle was executed with the same cardinality constraints as TPower, it also produced similar results for PC 1 and only moderate sparsity for PC 2 with similar numbers of significant GO terms.
 The EESPC method generated the most sparse solution on this scRNA-seq data, which enabled GO enrichment analysis to produce significant results for three of the four test cases.
-All of the sparse PCA methods had reconstruction errors less than one percent larger than the optimal error from PCA with the SPC error very similar to the PCA error.
-Table~\ref{table:go_results} below lists the five most significant GO terms for each test case and method.
+All of the sparse PCA methods had average out-of-sample reconstruction errors less than one percent larger than PCA with the SPC error slightly below the error produced by PCA.
+As expected, methods that produced sparser estimates had a larger out-of-sample reconstruction error.
+Table~\ref{table:go_results} below lists the five most significant GO terms for each test case for PCA, EESPCA, SPC and TPower (equivalent results for EESPCA.cv, SPC.1se and rifle can be found in the Supplementary Material).
 Importantly, these results mirror the expected interpretation of the first two PCs.
 These results also highlight a well known challenge with hierarchical gene set collections like the Gene Ontology, namely that the ranked result list will contain sequences of biologically similar and highly overlapping gene sets.